XiangpengHao/calculator/README.md

 3. ChatGPT proposes a solution.
 Revise your prompt until the solution seems to work.
 4. To simplify the review process, no interactive conversation is allowed, i.e., you have one prompt, and ChatGPT has one response.
 5. You (faithfully) implement the solution as instructed by ChatGPT, then send the PR along with the conversation link, i.e., a link from OpenAI.
-6. A review ChatGPT will audit your prompt and merge the changes if everything looks correct.
+6. A review ChatGPT will audit your prompt and merge the changes if everything looks secure and safe.